Mosure/tasc-assessment/README.md

 Purchased carts are saved so the invoice can be viewed after the client state of the application has been abandoned.

 The schema of the database is defined below:

+## Reflection
+Note: this is not an ideal solution, the following are some considerations of a production system:
+* Better testing coverage
+* Project structure refactoring (different react state management)
+* CI/CD
+* More documentation
+* Pagination would need to be fully implemented